 Of classes have 19 students or fewer

-- Students apply and are admitted to the University as a whole, not to any specific major, department or program.
-Students have two full years to explore their interests before declaring a major by the end of their sophomore year.
+- When applying to the University, students do not apply to any specific major, department or program.
+Students have two full years after enrolling to explore their interests before declaring a major by the end of their sophomore year.

 - Approximately 25% of our students pursue interdisciplinary programs such as Human Biology, Earth Systems, International Relations, Comparative Studies in Race and Ethnicity, and Urban Studies.